exhypotheses/exhypotheses.github.io/exhypotheses/risk/performance.md

 <h2>Model Performance</h2>

-It has been noted in a number of researh papers [ref.
+It has been noted in a number of research papers [ref.
 PAI, etc] that there are ...

 <br>